 If dried fruit in traditional Hot Cross buns is not to your liking, then you may be interested in this double chocolate version.
 My family enjoys both, but the boys’ favourite are definitely the chocolate ones.

 These buns are just as moist and have the same texture as the traditional ones I posted previously.
 They have just the perfect amount of spices and sweetness, with a lovely chocolaty bun and delicious chocolate morsels through out.
 I use the same fabulous sugar spiced glaze too.

-For accurate cup measurements, I sift the potato starch before measuring, so that there are no lumps/clumps.
+For accurate cup measurements, I sift the potato starch and cocoa powder before measuring, so that there are no lumps/clumps.
 All cup measurements are firmly packed.